Raysmond/SpringBlog/README.md

 =====

 SpringBlog is a very simple blog system implemented with Spring MVC.
-It's one of my learning project which took me two days to develop the first minimal but runnable version.
+It's one of my learning projects which took me two days to develop the first minimal and runnable version.
 I've put it on production for my personal website [http://raysmond.com](http://raysmond.com).

 SpringBlog is powered by many powerful frameworks and third-party projects: